dj1701/shado.js/README.md

              var secondDate = new Date(2014, 3, 22);
              shado.date.setDates(firstDate, secondDate);

-    Example of mixed types of string and date:
+    Example of mixed types of string and instantiated date object:

              var firstDate = "01/01/1970";
              var secondDate = new Date(2014, 3, 27);